CodeYourFuture/js-exercises/README.md

 - `origin` pointing to your github repo, and
 - `upstream` pointing to RARMATEI

+6. Run the command `npm install`.

-6. Run the command `npm run test`.
+7. Run the command `npm run test`.

 This won't do anything in the beginning, but as we work through the exercises you will start seeing some RED messages pop-up which you will have to turn GREEN.

-7. Keep this terminal window open, and launch a second terminal.
+8. Keep this terminal window open, and launch a second terminal.
-8. Navigate to the `js-exercises` folder.
+9. Navigate to the `js-exercises` folder.

 During the class (and for homework), we will go through each folder, reading the README and completing the exercises.